MorganStenberg/murder-mystery/README.md

 - Insert screenshot here:

 ## User stories
-This application is created for anybody that enjoys a good mystery and some wierd twists along the way.
+This application is created for anybody that enjoys a good mystery and some weird twists along the way.

 - For fans of text-based adventure games, where each decision can take you down a different path.
 - For fans of "Whodunit"/detective movies and games, where the plot thickens the deeper you get.

 ## Strategy
 The strategy for developing this game was to make a fun, engaging and simple game.
 Where the correct choice is not always obvious for the user.
-With a focus on the narrative story itself, and that different parts is revealed with the different paths taken in the game.
+With a focus on the narrative story itself, and that different parts are revealed with the different paths taken in the game.
 So that the user can play the game multiple times and have different experiences.

 It is also designed to be user friendly, with a simple choice-based system that takes the user through the game.